wp-plugins/easy-media-gallery/readme.txt

 > * Works with all modern browsers, degrades gracefully for others
 > * Fully CSS3 compliant with text shadowing, box shadowing, gradients, etc
 > * Color picker for unlimited color combinations
-> * See your media on different theme and more
+> * Display your media on different theme
 > * 3 Skins for main Lightbox [See Example](http://ghozylab.com/plugins/easy-media-gallery-pro/demo/best-gallery-lightboxes/emg-lightbox-default/)
 > * More than 10 lightboxes
 > * Backup & Restore Settings